jaspector

 A county permit is required for construction, enlargement, alteration, repair, moving, demolition, change of occupancy, electrical/gas/mechanical/plumbing work, accessory structures, grading and filling, and swimming pools.
 The county zoning article also says a building permit is required for construction or placement of any structure under roof, with a narrow exemption for the first accessory structure under 200 square feet.

-Typical processing time is No universal permit processing time was published on the county pages reviewed.
+Building permit processing times in unincorporated Cheatham County, TN typically run No universal permit processing time was published on the county pages reviewed.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Cheatham County, TN.
 The following work is generally exempt: The first accessory structure on a parcel is excluded if it does not exceed 200 square feet; Minimal excavation or filling required just to prepare the foundation for a building or structure does not require a grading permit, though other permits may still be required; County zoning sections also reference exempt signs and nonconforming signs; Other exemptions are handled through the county zoning resolution and permit guidance.
+When in doubt, confirm with the local building department before starting work.